 You benefit most from Rock The Rankings if your SaaS company already has strong content and wants better visibility on the page that influences buying decisions.

-This approach works well when you are targeting comparison pages, best-of-tools lists, and solution guides, as well as for brands that focus on converting interested users.
+This approach works well when targeting comparison pages, best-of-tool lists, and solution guides, as well as for brands focused on converting interested users.

 Your SaaS is mentioned in content meant to guide decisions, not just as information, and they also check relevance so the mention feels natural.

-Their primary focus is improving the visibility of your content that directly affects the buying decision, not just the awareness content.
+Their primary focus is improving the visibility of your content that directly affects buying decisions, not just awareness content.

 Transparency and quality standards